 The three most popular all-purpose riding helmets for kids are the Spirit, Legacy and Sport helmet models.

-The New Spirit offers a deeper full coverage fit for incredible comfort and security.
+The Spirit offers a deeper full coverage fit for incredible comfort and security.
 The DialFit™ system makes comfort adjustment quick when little heads grow or hair styles change.
 The XS size was specifically designed to fit young rider’s heads well.
-The inside shape of the New Spirit will fit both round to long oval shaped heads with the use of the FlipFold™ tabs in the removable and washable helmet liner.
+The inside shape of the Spirit will fit both round to long oval shaped heads with the use of the FlipFold™ tabs in the removable and washable helmet liner.

 Spirit Sizes: XS (6 ¼ - 6 ½), S (6 ½ - 6 ⅞), M (7 – 7 ⅜), L (7 ⅜ – 7 ¾)